MTV Classic (United States): 2016–present: MTV Classic

-As of the end of the year 2016, the channel was one of the least-watched English-language channels on most American subscription providers, averaging only 30–35,000 viewers on an average night in primetime (a decline of nearly a third from the already-low numbers VH1 Classic had netted in 2015), which was likely a factor in the network quickly discarding their new format after five months.
-As of the end of May 2017, its numbers have slipped even further to an average of 14,000 viewers per night, only ahead of the moribund Esquire Network and beIN Sports, which at that time of the year is in its non-prime sports season.
-Even those low numbers were halved by the end of July 2017, as that month's ratings showed it averaging 7,000 viewers per night, ahead of only the beIN networks.
-If not for the addition of the seven Entertainment Studios Networks to Nielsen monitoring at the end of 2017, alongside a decline in beIN Sports's ratings, it would have been the lowest-rated, English-language network in 2017 with a 14,000 viewer/night average.
+By the end of 2016, the network was one of the least-watched, English-language channels on most American pay-TV providers, averaging only 30–35,000 viewers on an average night in primetime (a decline of nearly a third from the recently-low numbers that it (as VH1 Classic) had in 2015), which was likely a factor in the network quickly discarding their new format after five months.
+In late May 2017, its numbers had declined even further to an average of 14,000 viewers per night, behind Esquire Network and beIN Sports, which at that time of the year was in its non-prime sports season.
+The channel's low numbers worsened by the end of July 2017, as that month's ratings showed it averaging 7,000 viewers per night, behind only the beIN networks.
+If not for the addition of the seven Entertainment Studios Networks to Nielsen monitoring at the end of the year 2017, along with a decline in beIN Sports' ratings, it would have been the lowest-rated, English-language network in 2017, with a 14,000 viewers per night average.
 Since then, it has frequently remained the fourth-to-last ranked network, behind beIN Sports and ESN's Comedy.TV and its five-network cumulative "ESN Lifestyles" entry for the remainder of its networks.

 Occasionally, the channel interrupts regular music video programming to air specific music videos in tribute to recently deceased musicians such as Ozzy Osbourne.
 Following Tony Bennett's death on July 21, 2023, MTV Classic exclusively aired Bennett's music videos and live performances for the subsequent weekend, regardless of whatever block was scheduled.
-Some musicians or performers, such as Steve Harwell of the rock band Smash Mouth, have their music videos broadcast periodically throughout the day of their death, mixed into regular programming.
+Some musicians or performers, such as Steve Harwell of the rock band Smash Mouth, had their music videos broadcast periodically throughout the day of their death, blended into regular programming.

+Currently, the logo is not rebranded (like NickMusic (kid-aimed), MTVU (college-aimed), and MTV Live).